Honors Students and Their Thesis Topics, 2011-12

 The Pauper and the Peasant: Poverty and Class in Carolingian Europe

-(Advisors: Professors Goldberg and Waters)
+(Advisors: Professors Eric Goldberg and Chris Waters)

 Walker Matthews